There's a joke within McKinsey on how to solve a case.

 Is it true?

-I recently taught a class on How to Network Effectively for Career Opportunities and Advancement.
-In the class, I explained how to build a network of relationships, without feeling sleazy or manipulative about it.
+In my class How to Network Effectively for Career Opportunities and Advancement.
+I explain how to build a network of relationships, without feeling sleazy or manipulative about it.
 Classical networking has a well-deserved negative connotation.
 That's because classical networking is one-sided.
 You win, I lose.
 Or I win, and you lose.

 However, building relationships to form a network of people who help one another is another matter entirely.
 The premise is that we all succeed together in a MUTUALLY beneficial way.
 The relationship-building approach to creating a network of contacts works.
 It is this approach and philosophy that forms the basis of how I've built CaseInterview.com and my own network of contacts.